P.E. at Nendrum College

 Here at Nendrum College we as a Department seek to provide a broad and balanced programme of study which encompasses all aspects of the development of the pupil (emotionally, intellectually, ethnically, physically and creatively).
 We as a staff are enthusiastic in our approach and committed to making the pupils experience in PE both a positive and enjoyable one.
 Positive learning experiences will promote social and interpersonal skills, qualities and attitudes.

 Aims of Physical Education

-To develop the growth and physical attributes of each pupil according to his or her potential.
+To develop the growth and physical attributes of each pupil according to their potential.

-To develop the psychomotor ability of each pupil according to his or her potential.
+To develop the psychomotor ability of each pupil according to their potential.

 To aid the personal and social development of the pupils.

 To develop knowledge and understanding of the safety factors, principles, history, rules, terminology, mechanical principles and tactics in a range of physical activities.

 To develop the ability to assess performance in physical activities and to become aware of the strength and limitations of oneself and others.